kubeshop/botkube-docs/content/configuration/_index.md

 BotKube backend allows you to specify [resource](/configuration/resource), [communication](/configuration/communication), and [global](/configuration/global) settings.
 Check the related documents for more detailed explanation.

 The configuration settings are read from two sources:

-- First, the configuration files specified by the `BOTKUBE_CONFIG_PATHS` environment variable or `--config/-c` flag.
+- the configuration files specified by the `BOTKUBE_CONFIG_PATHS` environment variable or `--config/-c` flag.
 For example:

-  {{% notice note %}}
-  You can split individual settings into multiple configuration files.
-The priority will be given to the last (right-most) file specified.
-See [merging strategy](#merging-strategy) for more details explanation.
-  {{% /notice%}}

   ```bash
   export BOTKUBE_CONFIG_PATHS="global.yaml,team-b-specific.yaml"